Creative-Coding-RSS-2021/exercise_3/Readme.md

 ## Lesson 3
 :dart: **Goal: create image files out of text**

-Now we are ready to get back to out `canvas` element.
+Now we are ready to get back to our `canvas` element.

 Here we will put a text we store in `Fancy.fancytext` into `canvas` element with canvas `fillText` function.
-Please take a look at [docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text).
-To place a text properly you will most likely need a [TextMetrics](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) intance of your canvas text.
-To get it you will need to call `ctx.measureText(text)`
+Please take a look at [docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text) for how to do it.
+To place a text properly you will most likely need a [TextMetrics](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) instance of your canvas text.
+To get it, you will need to call `ctx.measureText(text)`

 To download a resulting cavas as an image, you can convert it simply to URL with `canvas.toDataURL("image/png")`